tushar384/Spotify-Project-Using-Sql/README (1).md

 - **Advanced Querying**: Dive deeper into query optimization and explore the performance of SQL queries on larger datasets.

 ---
+---
+###Conclusion
+#By completing this project, you will gain practical experience using SQL to analyze user data and track performance metrics.
+This #project will enhance your SQL skills in handling data, using aggregation, and working with dates and rankings, preparing you for more #advanced SQL data analysis tasks.
+---

 ## License
 This project is licensed under the MIT License.